guyshachar/align/README.md

 Adds a mission.
 See the sample data below.

-Developer comment:
-As a database I use a dictionary which stores the missions in memory.

 Part 2:
 Endpoint: GET /countries-by-isolation An isolated agent is defined as an agent that participated in a single mission.
 Implement an algorithm that finds the most isolated country (the country with the highest degree of isolated agents).
 For the sample input (see below) input:
 Brazil has 1 isolated agent (008) and 2 non-isolated agents (007, 005)